JasweenBrar/Simple-Book-Store/README.md

 ----|----------------------------------------|----------------------------------------|---|
 ```

-### 5. Show inventory
+### 📒📝📗 Feature 5: Show inventory

-This function is similar to the search function, however, it will print out all of the books in the database, including their quantity and unique ID.
+This function is similar to the search function, however, it will print out all the entries of books in the database.

 ```console
 =ID=|=================Title==================|=================Author=================|Qty|